 Planning Next Semester's Courses

 First, consult the dean of your current school about your transfer plans.
-By completing Part I of the application you will better understand:
+Then meet with the Association Dean of Transfer Students in Monroe Hall to decide:

 - Undergraduate Record (Registrar's web site)

 Within the same semester